neuropython/firstMobileAppDevelopmentProject/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
 Feel free to use and modify the code according to the terms of the license.

-## Support

-If you encounter any issues or have suggestions for improvement, please open a GitHub issue or contact us at support@lottoapp.com.

-Happy lotto gaming, and may the odds be ever in your favor!
+Happy lotto gaming, and may the odds be ever in your favour!